-Being included in Made in L.A. appoint an artist and their art as being representative of L.A.’s highest contemporary artistic output.
+Being included in Made in L.A. appoints an artist and their art as being representative of L.A.’s highest contemporary artistic output.
 The context of the museum (and, within that, the sub-contexts defined by curation), suggests significance, importance, and cultural relevancy, the art being immediately blanketed under an umbrella of legitimacy, recognition, and acceptance.
 A question, however, remains: what is being put in this context, for what reasons, and what makes it art aside from this contextualization?
+To be or not to be art?
 Can placement within a given context give a work of art agency?
-What makes paintings, sculptures, videos, performances things worth appreciation and study to be valued, kept, and historicized by humanity?
+What makes paintings, sculptures, videos, performances, etc. things worth appreciation and study to be valued, kept, and historicized by humanity?
 Is it the things themselves we want, or the experiences and insights they give us?
 Is it the conditions surrounding a thing that keep us interested, or what remains regardless of the weather?
 What elements within a work of art make it lasting in its influence and significance?

 Content is the spirit within an art-piece.
 It constitutes the ideas, subjects, emotions, perceptions, and understandings which the artist intends to express, communicate, and give life to.
 It is immaterial until it is manifest as form.
 Form is the perceptual manifestation of the content; it is the vehicle by which the content is transferred to the viewer.
 But as with any living (and non-living) thing in the universe, the individual exists within an environment.
 Context is the environment within which the content-form operates.
 Content is bound within form (as is spirit within body), but the context is not binding.
 Context is subject to change, and while it shapes the reception of the content-form for the viewer, it does not initially or ultimately define it.
 Content, form, and context are inseparable in that they make up the total ecosystem which is the whole art piece.
 They are interrelated and interdependent, and thus it is beneficial to look at all three to get the whole ‘picture’ of the art-piece.
 However, I have found that the Post(-Post-Post) Modern paradigm of art which we are (still) a part of all too often attempts to use context and re-contextualization as a substitute for substantial content and form.
 Contrary to what appears to be a consensus surrounding art-making today, I posit that the significance and vitality of context is dependent upon content and form, not vice versa.
 Through its spiritual essence and perceptual manifestation, a viable work of art is an autonomous yet interdependent entity, traversing different contexts over time while retaining its agency.